 Next up is the opposite of a longline blazer…a cropped blazer!
 Cropped blazers can be tricky.
 They are best for Rectangle or Straight shapes and Hourglass body shapes because it hits right at your waistline and breaks up your top and bottom half.
 Wearing A-Line or flared pants, jeans, skirts, dresses, etc. with your cropped blazer will really help create the illusion of a smaller waist (if you’re a Rectangle or Straight shape) and accentuate your smaller waist (if you’re an Hourglass).
 Body shapes that should avoid cropped blazers are Circles and Triangles (a.k.a.
 Pear) because the length may hit at the widest part of your body, therefore drawing attention to it.

-Note on Shoulder Pads: in the photo above, my cropped blazer has shoulder pads.
+Note on Shoulder Pads: My cropped blazer has shoulder pads in the photo above.
 They can be super flattering for Rectangle, Hourglass, and Triangle shapes because they play up your upper body to help create more shape.
 But if you have an Inverted Triangle body shape, you should avoid shoulder pads or any blazers with structured shoulders.

 Single Breasted Blazer